 Perfect your Peace Lily care and be rewarded with an abundance of elegant white flowers.

 Not every houseplant lover is blessed with a south-facing window streaming with sunlight.
 And the good news is you don't need one with The Peace Lily.
 It's one of the best low-light houseplants out there and a great choice for indoor nature newbies.
 Forgetful waterers are in luck too as the Peace Lily can tolerate some neglect.
 For this reason, this attractive ornamental also makes a forgiving office plant.
+Find one for yourself here.

 The Peace Lily has lots of luscious dark green leaves but what really sets it apart are those regal, hooded white spathes, which delicately unfold atop erect stalks.
 Though it's botanically inaccurate to call them a flower, the Peace Lily flower is a beautiful sight.